jtablesaw/tablesaw/docs/contributing.md

 Tablesaw makes it easy to use Java for data science, but we can use your help.
 Here are some ways you can contribute today:

 * Ask or answer questions
+* Improve the documentation
 * Report or fix a bug
 * Implement new features and enhancements

 ## About questions

 Please use the project [Issues section on Github](https://github.com/jtablesaw/tablesaw/issues) to ask questions, tagging the issue as a "Question".

+## Improve the documentation
+All our docs are in the docs folder of the tablesaw repo, and they are all written in Markdown.
+To provide enhancements, follow the directions on how to implement featues and bugs below as the workflow is basically the same.

 ## Using Github to implement features and fix bugs